-Professional foundation required courses (Human Behavior and the Social Environment, Research, Social Welfare Policies, and Social Work Practice if taken in conjunction with satisfactorily completed field education) taken as a student at a CSWE accredited BSW program may be waived by the Director of the Undergraduate Program and the Associate Dean for Academic Affairs.
-The course, with a grade of B or better, must have been taken no more than 4 years prior to matriculation at the School of Social Welfare.
+Professional foundation required courses (Human Behavior and the Social Environment, Research, Parameters of Health and Social Welfare and Social Work Practice if taken in conjunction with satisfactorily completed field education) and if taken as a student at a CSWE accredited MSW program, may be waived by the Associate Dean for Academic Affairs or the Coordinator of the sequence.
+The course, with a grade of B or better, must have been taken no more than five (5) years prior to matriculation at the School of Social Welfare.